supreet7111999/namaste-react/lec_9/README.md

 # CORS Error
 - our browser stopping us to call api from one origin to another.
 - solution : download cors extension

+# Shimmer UI
+- we load the fake page until we get the original ui rather than using spinner